marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 ```
 Whats happening is a usual test setup, but lets inspect what our test means.

-1) Using `@SpringBootTest` ensures we get full autowiring of our production code to setup the server.
+1) Using `@SpringBootTest` ensures we get full autowiring of our production code to setup the RSocket server.
-2) Issue a requester that omits setup authentication metadata.
+2) Create a requester that omits setup authentication metadata.
 3) The test site is simple and merely sends a request to the `status` route that returns whether we are authenticated or not.
 4) Because our server configuration states that setup must be authenticated, we should expect a [RejectedSetupExeption] error upon request.